Top Boy 3 confirmed: What you need to knowMay 2 | 5 min read

 Whether dating shows, documentary series, cooking contests or singing competitions are your thing, you’ll find what you’re looking for and some hidden gems to go with it.

-Find inspiration in our list of the best the genre has to offer at Netflix, including the new Selling Sunset spin-off Selling The OC, and new seasons of Love Is Blind and Queer Eye.
+Find inspiration in our list of the best the genre has to offer at Netflix, including Selling Sunset, Love Is Blind and Queer Eye.